nfugal/stunning-octo-pancake/_posts/2022-07-31-jekylltime.md

 I tried.
 I really did.
 I even turned to a different starter.
 But in the end (I suppose this isn't really the end) Node.js-Dependency-Hell has driven me away.
 So long [Gatsby](https://www.gatsbyjs.com/).
 It was nice knowing you.

 I am now using [Jekyll](https://jekyllrb.com/) as the static-site generator for my website.
-We'll see how it goes, and how long it lats.
+We'll see how it goes, and how long it lasts.
 Hopefully with [Dependabot](https://docs.github.com/en/code-security/dependabot/dependabot-alerts/about-dependabot-alerts) & [Snyk](https://snyk.io/) setup I'll stay more on-top of things this time around.

 I readily admit that my choice of Jekyll may have been influenced a bit 🤏 by watching monster things recently 👾.
 There are probably worse ways to choose a next tool to try, right?